gerasoa/wellbeing-hub/README.md

 - [Playfair Display](https://fonts.googleapis.com/css2?family=Playfair+Display:ital,wght@0,400..900;1,400..900&display=swap): A serif font that adds a classic and sophisticated feel, used for subheadings and emphasis.

 ## Colors
-- **Primary Color (Calming Blue - #007bff)**: Used for primary elements such as buttons, links, and highlights.
+- **Calming Blue - #007bff**: Used for primary elements such as buttons, links, and highlights.
-- **Secondary Color (Balanced Green - #28a745)**: Used for secondary elements like call-to-action buttons and important notices.
+- **Balanced Green - #28a745**: Used for secondary elements like call-to-action buttons and important notices.
-- **Tertiary Color (Introspective Purple - #6f42c1)**: Used for tertiary elements to add creativity and emphasis.
+- **Introspective Purple - #6f42c1**: Used for tertiary elements to add creativity and emphasis.
 - **Background Color (Light Gray - #f8f9fa)**: Used for the overall background to keep the design clean and minimalistic.
 - **Text Color (Dark Gray - #343a40)**: Used for the main body text to ensure readability and contrast against the light background.